junxit/us-congress-bills-119/metadata.md

 - 2025-07-21 — Mr. Comer moved to suspend the rules and pass the bill, as amended.
 - 2025-07-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 278 - 121 (Roll no. 213). (text: CR H3493)
 - 2025-07-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 278 - 121 (Roll no. 213). (text: CR H3493: 1)
+- 2025-07-22 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.